manuelinfosec/toot-db/docs/references.md

 - 📖 [Writing An Interpreter In Go](https://interpreterbook.com) (T Ball 2016)
 - 📖 [Writing A Compiler In Go](https://compilerbook.com) (T Ball 2018)

-The toyDB expression parser is inspired by a blog post by Eli Bendersky describing the precedence climbing algorithm, which is the algorithm I found the most elegant:
+The tootDB expression parser is inspired by a blog post by Eli Bendersky describing the precedence climbing algorithm, which is the algorithm I found the most elegant:

 - 💬 [Parsing Expressions by Precedence Climbing](https://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing) (E Bendersky 2012)